My keyboard building history

 Btw, the Corne plate drawings were my starting point.
 Since I've learned everything from free resources, I published my keyboard plate designs too.

 I wanted to try acrylic and steel plates.
-As a first step I checked online services, but their prices were unreasonably high.
+As a first step I looked for online services, but their prices were unreasonably high.

 Handwiring & Build logs